ahbaid/learn/lab/Readme.md

 ### mssh
 - Used to alias lab IPs in /etc/hosts
 - entries must match 198.?.?.? hostname shortcut
-- typically "ip hostname shortname" using periodic tale atomic weights for ip, host and shortname
+- typically "ip hostname shortname" using periodic table atomic weights for ip, host and shortname
 - for example "198.1.1.29 copper cu"

 ```